erfansn/DesignToComposeRecipe/README.md

     }
     ```
 - First, create necessary data models and then a Composable function to avoid using hardcoded values inside the function.
-  - **Why?** Data and information drive our decisions and make it easy to change data, especially when defining previews.
+  - **Why?** Compose transforms data into visuals, making decision-making easier when you know the involved data.
 - Recognize component structure and write layout and element nodes with minimal configuration (i.e., only passing data to required arguments).
   - **Why?** This prevents you from having to redo configurations if they don't suit the next element.
   - **Example:**